 - Initiating university conduct action if the offender is a student and if the offense violates university policies.
-Conduct actions can include reprimand, removal from residence, probation, suspension or expulsion.
-The Office of the Dean of Students processes cases of sexual assault and misconduct through an administrative hearing. - Free counseling and health services are available to victims - Victims are offered available options to change their living environment, and academic accommodations are offered - At the victim's request, Dominican University will assist in notifying the River Forest police.
+Conduct actions can include reprimand, removal from residence, probation, suspension or expulsion, depending upon the severity of the offense.
+The Office of the Dean of Students investigates and processes cases of sexual assault and misconduct through an administrative hearing. - Free counseling and health services are available to victims. - Victims are offered available options to change their living environment, and academic accommodations upon request. - At the victim's request, Dominican University will assist in notifying the River Forest police.
 Transportation to an emergency room will also be provided.